TheWizard012631/linux_alias/README.md

 I created this project because I was often making mistakes by switching between cmd and linux terminal.

-This project aims to let you run linux commands on cmd.
+This project aims to let you run cmd commands with their equivalent linux name.

 It's pretty much only usefull for cmd since PowerShell already support a lot of linux aliases by default.